 It was unusual at that time for a woman to hold a managerial position, but Lovric was one of many women in post-Second World War Australia who were challenging the belief that 'a woman's place is in the home'.

-The traditional role for married women of performing domestic duties and caring for children was changing, and there was a fight for equal pay for women and a shift towards two-income families.
+The traditional role for married women of performing domestic duties and caring for children was changing, and there was a fight for equal pay for women and a shift towards double-income families.

 Nock & Kirby’s gardening expert